Back to Blog

 Deep relationship conversations

 "I've been with you for ten years, let me tell you what I need" kinds of calls.
 Long-time customers who want to catch up with a familiar voice.
 These are sales-preserving conversations that a generic intake flow mishandles.
-The best setup is: AI handles first contact for 95% of calls; the human team handles the 5% of known relationship calls via VIP routing.
+The best setup is to let the AI take first contact by default and route your known relationship accounts straight to a named person by caller ID, so the people who expect a familiar voice always get one.

 Truly novel situations